 2. 8 Percent First Fall In Love Between 22-25

-There's a much bigger drop in the few years after college, but maybe that's because fear of the real world is kicking in.
+There's a much bigger drop in the few years after college, but maybe that's because the real world is kicking in.
 And although it may seem like we're still focusing on falling in love for the first time as only the under 25 age group, remember that this figure still leaves 17 percent— meaning that nearly 1 in 5, falling in love after 25.
 So if you're in your late 20s and have never fallen in love, don't feel bad.
 You're not even close to being alone.

 3. The First Serious Relationship Lasts Between 1-5 Years For 40 Percent Of Us